mmtwigge-star/sales-performance-analysis/notes/README.md

 ## step 5.3: Insight
 - Initial observation: Technology category is creating the most profit.
 Tables is the only sub-category with negative profit.
 The sales quantity and profit ranges depending on the subcategory.
 Offic supply, Art sub-category was the lowest sales but had higher proft than 6 other sub categories.
 - Shows sub-categories need to be looked into.
 Are they worth keeping? whilst why are technologies doing well?
+- While Technology generates the highest sales, some sub-categories such as Tables show negative profitability, indicating pricing or cost issues